Parkes Weber Prize

-The Parkes Weber Prize is a prize awarded annually by the Royal Numismatic Society for original research relating to numismatics by a young scholar under the age of thirty.
+The Parkes Weber Prize is a prize awarded annually by the Royal Numismatic Society in London, England, for original research relating to numismatics by a young scholar under the age of thirty.

-About the prize
+History

 The prize is named after the British numismatist Frederick Parkes Weber.
+It was instituted in 1954, and in 1988 the award comprised a cash prize of £30 as well as a small bronze medal bearing a portrait of Weber by Frank Bowcher.
+At that time, the prize was limited to entrants under the age of 23 by the end of the calendar year.

+By 1998, the cash prize had increased to £150, but entrants were restricted to those under 23 by the end of August.

+Description

-It was instituted in 1954 and is under the administration of the Council of the Royal Numismatic Society.
+The Parkes Weber Prize is under the administration of the Council of the Royal Numismatic Society.
 It is awarded for an original essay of not more than 5,000 words on any subject relating to coins, medals, medallions, tokens or paper money.
+Entrants of any nationality, under the age of 30 by the end of the calendar year, are eligible for the prize As of 2026 it is worth £150.